Chapter 2: The Community and the Schools

 - Use of personal automobiles at the standard mileage rate approved by the Internal Revenue Service for income tax purposes.
 The reimbursement may not exceed the cost of coach airfare.
 Mileage for use of personal automobiles in trips to and from transportation terminals will also be reimbursed.
 Toll charges and parking costs will be reimbursed.

 - Automobile rental costs when the vehicle’s use is warranted.
-The circumstances for such use must be explained on the expense voucher.
+The circumstances for such use must be explained on the expense form.

 - Taxis, airport limousines, or other local transportation costs.

+- Lodging.
 Board members should request conference rate or mid-fare room accommodations.
 A single room rate will be reimbursed.
 Board members should pay personal expenses at checkout.
-If that is impossible, deductions for the charges should be made on the expense voucher.
+If that is impossible, deductions for the charges should be made on the expense form.

-Board members may seek reimbursement for other expenses incurred while attending a meeting sponsored by organizations described herein by fully describing the expenses on the expense voucher, attaching receipts if possible.
+- Miscellaneous Expenses.
+Board members may seek reimbursement for other expenses incurred while attending a meeting sponsored by organizations described herein by fully describing the expenses on the expense form, attaching receipts.

 LEGAL REF.: 105 ILCS 5/10-20 and 5/10-22.32.